-The most appropriate date to do this is the Beltane”s eve.
-If you do a ritual the you don”t need the Cauldron.
+The most appropriate date to do this is the Beltane’s eve.
+If you decide to do a ritual then you don’t need the Cauldron.
 Just let the Bonfire consume your wish!

 Focus for several minutes on your desire and visualise the result as if it already happened!
 YES!
 See yourself successful.
 See people around you admiring you, telling you how great you are.
 Feel the power you long RIGHT NOW!
 The spell – as all spells – utilise the Law of Attraction (click here to see more tricks).

 Now light up the piece of paper CAREFULLY (ALWAYS USE FIRE SAFETY INSTRUCTIONS) in the Cauldron using both the White and Red candle.
 Let the flames consume your wish and let the smoke go up in the skies and unite with the Divine.

 Let the candles burn till the end (never leave candles unprotected – watch over them always!).

 The last part is to take the ashes of your written wish and blow in the winds.
 The spell is done!